simone-contorno/tesi/README.md

  </code>
 </pre>

-<p>Now you can use yarpmanager-console2 to manage and monitors your moduled and your connections.</p>
+<p>Now you can use yarpmanager-console2 to manage and monitors your modules, applications and connections.</p>